kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-motion-ratios.markdown

 <div class="info">
     <span class="material-icons" style="margin-right:0.25em">info</span>
     <div>
-    <b>August 26, 2022</b> - the rear anti-roll bar motion ratio have been
+    <b>October 22, 2022</b> - the rear anti-roll bar motion ratio was updated
-    updated to correct an error in the analysis calculation.
+    to correct an error.
 The charts and values listed below have since been corrected.
     </div>
 </div>